The Center for Young Entrepreneurs at Haas (YEAH)

 -Adolfo Ivan Gomez

-Gates Millennium Scholar, YEAH 2009 graduate, currently attending UC Berkeley
+Gates Millennium Scholar, YEAH graduate and UC Berkeley Graduate

 "When I first began at Haas, I was nothing more than a timid 8th grader who tried to pass herself off as a hardcore chick who didn't take no mess.
 As time went by when the staff and mentors really showed they cared, I began to shed all that hard core-ness.
 The Haas program has inspired me in major ways."